-Allison Anderson Acevedo is a Philadelphia-based consultant focusing mostly in the areas of education, early education and community development.
-She is particularly focused on forging diverse partnerships to change systems which improve lives of children and families and sustain communities.
+Allison Anderson Acevedo has recently been appointed the Director of Environmental Justice by Department of Environmental Protection (DEP) Secretary Patrick McDonnell.
+Prior to her new role, she was a Philadelphia-based consultant focusing mostly in the areas of education, early education and community development.
+Allison was particularly focused on forging diverse partnerships to change systems which improve lives of children and families and sustain communities.
 Allison has over 15 years of experience in education program administration and public policy.
-Recently Allison was Director of Education at United Way of Greater Philadelphia and Southern New Jersey where she led the education team and oversaw the strategic management and growth of the United Way’s education initiatives.
+Allison was Director of Education at United Way of Greater Philadelphia and Southern New Jersey where she led the education team and oversaw the strategic management and growth of the United Way’s education initiatives.
 Allison also has developed significant legislative and policy experience working several years for two members of the Pennsylvania legislature and with the child policy organization Public Citizens for Children and Youth.
 Prior to her work in non-profit administration and policy, Allison practiced law for nine years.

 A seasoned and energetic executive, Kevin Dow has 26 years of private, non-profit, and public sector leadership experience and began his career in the financial services industry.
+Currently, he is the first executive director for Friends of the Rail Park.
 In 2008, Kevin was appointed by Mayor Michael A. Nutter to a dual role as the Senior Deputy Director and Chief Operating Officer (COO) of the Commerce Department for the City of Philadelphia.
 Six years later, Kevin joined the executive leadership team of the United Way of Greater Philadelphia and Southern New Jersey as Senior Vice President of Impact and Innovation.
 In this role he led a team investing resources across eight counties in two states, developing and executing strategies that address critical needs in local communities to reduce inter-generational poverty.
 Mr. Dow earned a Bachelor’s degree in Finance from Morehouse College and an MBA from Saint Joseph’s University.
 He is currently on the board of directors for the Fleisher Art Memorial, Harcum College, Philadelphia Academies Inc., the Wells Fargo Regional Foundation and the Philadelphia Advisory Board for the Local Initiatives Support Corporation.
 Born and raised in Philadelphia, Kevin and his family live in Newtown Square.

 Jocelyn Arnold is a native Philadelphian with nearly twenty-five years of experience in both the philanthropic and local government sectors.
 She currently holds the position of Deputy Director for the City of Philadelphia’s Office of Grants where she works with City agencies and their community partners identify and secure resources and partnerships to support their work.
 In this role, Jocelyn has helped the City obtain more than $80 million in public and private funding and awards including a $22.9 million grant from the Department of Homeland Security/FEMA for the Philadelphia Fire Department, $600,000 from the U.S. Department of Justice to help the City address the school-to-prison pipeline and one of the U.S. Department of Housing & Urban Development’s first Promise Zone designations for West Philadelphia.
 Jocelyn’s extensive experience as funder and grantee includes her tenure as Program staff at The Philadelphia Foundation, Trustee and Board Chair of the Valentine Foundation, Assistant Director at Pembroke Philanthropy Advisors, and the first Development Director for Mural Arts Philadelphia.
 Jocelyn sits on the Advisory Board of Storiez youth trauma guide, the Philadelphia Disproportionate Minority Contact (DMC) Working Group and the City’s Innovation Working Group.
 She and her family are proud residents of Mt.
 Airy.